A Brief History of Gateway Christian School

 In September 2007 the K - 2 programs were moved to the Pines campus in order to accommodate the increasing student enrollment.

-In September 2010 GCS partnered with LTCHS to expand its programing to include high school (Gr.
-10-12).
-Our Gr.
-9 students are going to join the LTCHS partnership in September 2016.
+In September 2008, GCS partnered with LTCHS to expand its programing to include high school with their first graduation June 2011.

 Today parents continue to seek schools that look beyond the classroom to the world.
 They will not settle for Christian schools that retreat from culture or simply add prayer and Bible reading to a public school curriculum.
 Nothing short of scripture guiding all of life and learning will do.
 Gateway Christian School seeks to be such a school within the Red Deer Public System, as an Alternative Program School.